 Location: Davidson, North Carolina

-Davidson College is currently ranked as the 15th-best liberal arts college in the country.
+Davidson College is currently ranked as the 16th-best liberal arts college in the country.
 With a small undergraduate body of approximately 2000 undergraduates, it still boasts over 200 student organizations on campus.

 Location: Atlanta, Georgia

-Emory University is a research university well known for its School of Medicine and Law, as well as its Business School.
-Uniquely, Emory students are required to take two physical education courses, regardless if they participate in athletics.
+Emory University is a research university well known for its School of Medicine and Law and Business School.
+Uniquely, Emory students are required to take two physical education courses regardless of whether they participate in athletics.

 Location: Gambier, Ohio